If you are familiar with the Census Bureau's widely popular DP1 to

 estimates.
 State and county level numbers with detail by single years of age, race (only 4 "bridged" values), sex and hispanic origin.
 Important raw data resource for demographer types.
 These data

-are used in the MCDC's Population Estimatges by Age dynamic web
+are used in the MCDC's Population Estimates by Age dynamic web

 County Business Patterns.
 Counts of businesses, total and by industry, with establishments by size.
 Also has employment and payroll

 data.
-Data varies by geographic level, which includes nation, state, county, metro area and ZIP code.
-Complete data for years 2007-2009 were
+Data varies by geographic level, which includes nation, state, county, metro area (CBSA) and ZIP code.
+Annual data for theses levels

 IRS tax return data.
 These data sets provide summaries of personal income tax returns by year.
 Data include items